 - Please note: this form cannot be used to change who is officially teaching a class and it is also not for normal registration changes like students adding or dropping a class, nor is it for enrolling anyone who is not affiliated with CMC in a Canvas course.
 (For enrolling a non-CMC person in a Canvas course, please see the form on this page.)

 - If you need a new demo or “sandbox” course, this is not the form for you.
 Please see below.

-- Sandbox or “demo” Canvas courses.
-Do you need a new “sandbox” or demo course in Canvas for your own use or collaboration with a group?
-Then please fill out this form.
+- Request sandbox “demo” Canvas courses.
+For any faculty or staff who need a new “sandbox” or demo course in Canvas for their own use or collaboration with a group.

-- Incomplete Grades and Canvas.
+- Request help with Incomplete Grades and Canvas.
 Colorado Mountain College faculty and staff can file a request with the Office of Innovations in Teaching and Learning for Canvas assistance in the case of an Incomplete grade.
-Since the automated Canvas archiving process will set all Colorado Mountain College Canvas courses to read-only mode 45 days after their end date, it is not possible to continue to use the same Canvas course for extended periods.
+Since the automated Canvas archiving process will set all Colorado Mountain College Canvas courses to read-only mode 120 days after their end date, it is not possible to continue to use the same Canvas course for extended periods.
 If students working on Incomplete grades need to continue actively submitting work, taking quizzes, posting in discussions, etc., then we will set up a Canvas sandbox course and enroll the teacher and the student(s) there.
-The copying process will not include students’ work and grade data, so please be sure to download and record any student work, grades, etc. from your course while it is still active.
-Please submit this form to request assistance with your Canvas course.
+Please be sure to download and record any student work, grades, etc. from the original course while it is still active.